9/11 Memorial & Museum Audio Guide

 Audio Description: This tour allows visitors who are blind or partially sighted to independently explore the Museum through vivid and detailed description of the Museum’s exhibitions.
 The 9/11 Memorial & Museum Audio Guide is VoiceOver compatible on all iOS devices, including devices offered by the Museum.

-Documenting History: This accompanying audio tour for the Museum’s historical exhibition, September 11, 2001, is narrated by Allison Gilbert, an investigative producer for WNBC-TV on 9/11.
+September 11, 2001: This accompanying audio tour for the Museum’s historical exhibition, September 11, 2001, is narrated by Allison Gilbert, who was an investigative producer for WNBC-TV on 9/11.
 This tour is also available in American Sign Language, Chinese (Mandarin Simplified), French, German, Italian, Japanese, Portuguese, and Spanish.

 The Audio Guide can be rented at the Museum's Information Desk or downloaded to your own phone from iTunes or Google Play.